1. The most important genre of instrumental music to thrive in the Renaissance was _______.

 2. What term describes the greater emphasis on the individual rather than God?

-3. What is the name of a group of instruments of different families played together using the full range of that sound?
+4. What is the name of a group of instruments of the same family played together using the full range of that sound?

 19. Which genre of music was wildly popular in the Renaissance and was a secular, polyphonic vernacular song?